House on the Embankment

 The House on the Embankment (Дом на набережной) is a block-wide apartment building on the banks of the Moskva River on Balchug in downtown Moscow, Russia.
 It faces Bersenevskaya Embankment on one side and Serafimovicha Street on the other side.
 Until 1952, it was the tallest residential building in Moscow.
 It is considered an example of constructivist architecture.
-It is most known as the place of residence of the Soviet elite, many of whom were arrested and executed during Stalin's Great Purge.
+It was best known as the place of residence of the Soviet elite, many of whom were arrested and executed during Stalin's Great Purge.

 Location

 This residential complex of 505 apartments and 25 entrances is located on Zamoskvorechye Island, a district connected with the rest of the city by two bridges: Bolshoy Kamenny Bridge and Maly Kamenny Bridge.
 The ensemble covers an area of 3.3 hectares and comprises 8 buildings with a varying height of 9 to 11 floors.
 It overlooks Serafimovich Street and Bersenevskaya Embankment.

 The official address of the building is 2 Serafimovich street.
-Organizations located on the river side sometimes use the address 20 Bersenevskaya Embankment.
+Organizations located on the riverside sometimes use the address 20 Bersenevskaya Embankment.